-Often dismissed as nothing more than an invasive and pesky weed popping up in yards across the world, Tribulus terrestris or Goat’s head has been a staple in natural medicine for thousands of years.
+Often dismissed as nothing more than an invasive and pesky weed popping up in yards across the world, Tribulus terrestris, Puncture Vine, or Goat’s Head Tea has been a staple in natural medicine for thousands of years.
 Highly praised in Traditional Chinese Medicine and Ayurveda, it has long been used to treat everything from sexual dysfunction to kidney stones and beyond.

-There’s no doubt that adding this incredible plant into your routine can come with some pretty impressive benefits when it comes to your health:
+There’s no doubt that adding this incredible plant into your wellness and fitness routine can come with some pretty impressive benefits!

 Male Sexual Health

-A powerful sexual tonic, Tribulus tops the charts of herbal Viagra.
+A powerful sexual tonic, Goat’s Head Tea tops the charts of herbal viagra options.
 Studies have shown that this herb increases sexual desire and libido, improves the quality of sperm while making it more nimble.
 In some cases, it will even help to remedy erectile dysfunction and premature ejaculation.

 Female Sexual Health

-Tribulus Terrestris is most commonly seen as a male herb; however, research has found that it dramatically improves sexual performance and sensitivity for most women.
-It enhances several measures of sexual function in women after just four weeks and leads to improvements in desire, arousal, satisfaction, lubrication and pain.
+Goat’s Head is most commonly seen as a male herb; however, research has found that it dramatically improves sexual performance and sensitivity for most women.
+It enhances several measures of sexual function in women after just four weeks and leads to improvements in desire, arousal, satisfaction, lubrication and pain relief.
 This Ayurvedic herb has been indicated for use in sexual health for many years.

-Tribulus has been found to alleviate symptoms of the menopause, such as hot flushes, depression and emotional instability.
-Regular use of this herb during the menopause can treat the loss of sexual interest .
-Hormone changes can be a big part of the loss of sex-drive, so Tribulus can be a good, natural way to bring back that desire.
+Goat’s Head Tea has been found to alleviate symptoms of the menopause, such as hot flushes, depression, and emotional instability.
+Regular use of this herb during the menopause can treat the loss of sexual interest.
+Hormone changes can be a big part of the loss of sex-drive, so Goat’s Head Tea can be a good, natural way to bring back that desire.
 This potent herb may stimulate androgen receptors in the brain, helping the body respond positively to hormones such as testosterone.
 Although testosterone is associated with men’s health, free testosterone production in women also has a positive effect on libido.

-As a bodybuilding or training supplement, Tribulus is hard to beat.
+As a bodybuilding or training supplement, Goat’s Head Tea is hard to beat.
 It contains one steroidal saponin in particular – protodioscin – which is thought to be the active nutrient responsible for this herb’s popularity amongst athletes.

 Specifically, protodioscin promotes the release of nitric oxide which in turn increases the flow of oxygen-rich blood to muscles and enables better use of nutrients such as protein.
 At the same time, protodioscin stimulates the pituitary gland resulting in it producing LH, thus promoting higher testosterone levels.